mongodb-js/charts-embed-sdk/examples/charts/authenticated-google/README.md

 Steps on how to configure a Project with Google and attain a Google Client ID can be found [here](https://developers.google.com/identity/sign-in/web/sign-in).
 You'll need to set the Origin and Redirect URIs to whatever you use in your application.
 In our sample, that is http://localhost:3000.

-### Preparing your Chart for Embedding
+## Preparing your Chart for Embedding

 This sample is preconfigured to render a specific chart.
 You can run the sample as-is, or you can modify it to render your own chart by completing the following steps:

+### Create chart to embed

 1. Log onto MongoDB Charts

 2. If you haven't done so already, create a chart you would like to embed on any dashboard.

+### Enable data source for authenticated access

-3. Go to the Data Sources tab on the left navigation column.
-Find the data source that you are using on the chart, and choose External Sharing Options from the ... menu.
-Make sure that embedding is enabled for this data source and select '**Authenticated Embedding Only**'
+3. Go to the Data Sources tab found on the side panel.

+4. Find the data source that you want to use on the chart by selecting the deployment, database and collection.
+Once found, click on the Manage button in the Data access section to access the Data source management page.

+5. Make sure the "External users can view data in this data source" option is toggled on and "Allow authenticated data access" has been selected.

+### Enable chart for embedded access

+6. Go to the Dashboards tab on the side panel, and select the dashboard that contains the chart you wish to embed.

+7. Find the chart you want to embed, click the **...** menu and select **Embed chart**

+8. Ensure the **Authenticated** tab is selected and turn on '**Enable authenticated access**'

+9. Note the **Chart ID** and the **Base URL**, as you will need them for running the demo.

+### Create authentication provider

+10. Go to the Embedding tab on the side panel.

+11. Ensure the "Authentication Settings" tab is selected and press the "Add" button in the Authentication providers section.

-4. Go to the Admin Settings tab on the left navigation column.
+12. Go to the Admin Settings tab on the left navigation column.
 Under 'Embedding Authentication Providers', click 'Add New Provider'.

+13. Fill in the details like so:

+   - Name: `Google` _Note, this is only for your convenience and can be named anything you want here_
-   - Name your Provider e.g `Google`
+   - Provider: `Google`
-   - Select the Google Provider.
-   - Enter your Google Client ID
+   - Google Client ID: _See above for
      - This should be the entire string `<encodedData>.apps.googleusercontent.com`

-5. Go to the Dashboards tab on the left navigation column, and select the dashboard that contains the chart you wish to embed.

-6. Find the chart you want to embed, click the **...** menu and select **Embed Chart**

-7. Ensure the Unauthenticated tab is selected and turn on '**Enable Authenticated access**'

-8. Note the Chart ID and the Chart Base URL, as you will need them for running the demo.

 ## Running this Sample with your data